UVE Long Put Strategy

 - What is a long put on UVE?

 - A long put on UVE is the long put strategy applied to UVE (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With UVE stock trading near $38.72, the strikes shown on this page are snapped to the nearest listed UVE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With UVE stock at $43.20 on the most recent close, the strikes shown on this page are snapped to the nearest listed UVE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are UVE long put max profit and max loss calculated?